bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 A trip is the accumulation of all statuses with the same trip id.
 As we want to query this information on demand, subscriptions do not work in this case.
 GraphQL offers the `Query` operation instead.
-The third snippet shows a query called `trip` that allows us to pass an id as an argument and returns the corresponding `Trip`.
+Our query is called `trip` and allows us to pass an id as an argument and returns the corresponding `Trip`.

 ```graphql